 If you’ve had a stroke or a TIA (mini-stroke) and need life insurance, below is some information that will help you to better understand the issues for life insurance underwriting purposes and how to get the absolute best offer on life insurance if you’ve had a stroke or mini-stroke.

 A TIA (Transient Ischemic Attack) is a warning sign of stroke.
-The risk of stroke shortly after a TIA is between 10% – 20%.
+The risk of stroke shortly after a TIA is between 10% and 20%.
 More than 30% of people that have a TIA will someday have a stroke.

 According to the National Stroke Association, about 25% to 35% of people that have had a stroke will have a second stroke in their lifetime.
-Within 5 years of a stroke, 24% of women and 42% of men will experience a recurrent stroke.
+Within five years of a stroke, 24% of women and 42% of men will experience a recurrent stroke.
 Recurrent strokes have a higher rate of death and disability.

 There are also a high percentage of people that have had a stroke or mini stroke that will die prematurely from other vascular and even non-vascular issues.